 Fundraising mail is fundraising solicitations sent directly to a prospective donor via the mail.

 The fundraising plan is the part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.

-Geographic targeting is identifying the most effective and highest value precincts for voter persuasion and mobilization.
+Geographic targeting is the process of identifying the most effective and highest value precincts for voter persuasion and mobilization.

 Get out the Vote (GOTV)

 Get Out the Vote (GOTV) is a campaign phase of intense and increased voter contact that happens just before election day; its goal is turning out all identified and predicted supporters to vote for a candidate.

 A GOTV hard ask for volunteers is an ask that uses the same framework as a traditional hard ask, but with increased urgency and a bigger ask (multiple shifts/days).
 Make multiple asks.
 Keep asking until you get a yes.
 Don’t stop at a yes.
 Ask for everything you need.
 Get a hard commitment for a specific thing.